 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I had the distinct pleasure of being interviewed for the second time on the ColdFusion weekly podcast (last time in Oct '06).
+And I may revise the content as necessary.I had the distinct pleasure of being interviewed for the second time on the ColdFusion weekly podcast (last time in Oct '06).
 Some may know that Matt and Peter are starting to do interviews of speakers presenting at the upcoming cf.Objective() conference, and I happened to be the first in the lineup.
 The interview is up as this week's podcast.

 In the 45 minute talk, we discuss both talks I'll be doing at the conference, first "Hidden Gems in the CF8 Monitor" and then "Step Debugging in CF 6/7/8".
 The first is a condensation of my 4-part series of articles in the Adobe DevCenter, where I highlight the most compelling tips, tricks, and traps I found.
 I think many will be surprised by them, and in the interview I share several from the talk.